 Worcestershire gets its unique flavor from a combination of vinegar, molasses, anchovies, garlic, tamarind extract, chili pepper extract, sugar, and salt.
 Although it tastes different, Worcestershire has a strong umami taste, and is primarily used for beef as opposed to coconut aminos or soy which has a stronger saltier taste.

 5. Balsamic Vinegar

 Balsamic vinegar tastes very different than aminos, with a distinct sweet and acidic flavor.
-As a true coconut amino substitute, you can mix balsamic with fish sauce and some beef broth to derive a closer match.
+As a true coconut amino alternative, you can mix balsamic with fish sauce and some beef broth to derive a closer match.

 6. Hoisin Sauce

 Hoisin sauce is a sweet, spicy, dark red sauce made from soybeans, vinegar, sugar, garlic, and various spices, widely used in southern Chinese cooking.
 Much thicker than soy sauce, 1 tbsp of hoisin sauce contains 35 calories 258mg of sodium, 7g of carbs, and 5g of sugar.
 Although it can be used as a coconut amino substitute, you should be mindful with the amount you’re using.